Serv it up! Stir it up!

 The economy needs to move away from the resource depletion idea.

-Of the three factors of productions the focus has been on the pricier labour and capital creating unemployment when demand cannot keep up but as Robert Ayres says
+Of the three factors of productions the focus has been on the pricier labour and capital, creating unemployment when demand cannot keep up with efficiency, but as Robert Ayres says

 “Our historical emphasis on the use of fossil fuels to increase labor and capital productivity is no longer appropriate.
 We must concentrate, in the future, on increasing resource productivity.
 In effect, goods must be converted as much as possible into services, and services must be delivered with the minimum possible requirement for material and energy inputs.”

-However by recognizing the value of ecosystems, the resources that they generate and the value stored in the things they are transformed into and creating a spaceship economy more focused on providing services trying to close the loops and distributing well-being for all within the limits will have a bigger chance of prolonging of our human stay here on THE ECONOMICS OF THE COMING SPACESHIP EARTH, and a decent one too.
+However by recognizing the value of ecosystems, the resources that they generate and the value stored in the things they are transformed into and by creating a spaceship economy more focused on providing services that try to close the loops and distribute well-being for all within the limits, we will have a bigger chance of prolonging of our human stay here on spacehip earth, and a decent one too.

 References and quotes